Educational philosophy

-It is my belief that excellent schools should instil three fundamental qualities in their students: scholarship, integrity, and balance.
-No matter the current state of technology or the demands of the labour market, that which makes one a positive, productive member of society has changed very little over the last century or more.
+Excellent schools instil three fundamental qualities in their students: scholarship, integrity, and balance.
 It is incumbent upon us to ensure that the young adults we send out into the world are the best that they can be, and are prepared for whatever future they face.
-Central to the achievement of this objective are, of course, the people we put in front of our students—their teachers.
+Central to the achievement of this objective are, of course, the people we put in front of our students: their teachers.
+This philosophy shapes my advisory work with schools and education groups.

 Scholarship

-To comment on the folly of equating examination outcomes with academic success is passé in modern education, but we are yet to find agreement on what can replace them at scale.
+Decrying the conflation of examination outcomes and academic success is passé in modern education, but we are yet to find agreement on what can replace them at scale.
 Terminal assessments will likely remain a necessary evil for the foreseeable future and we must take a pragmatic approach to ensuring students are well-prepared for them, without squandering opportunities to go beyond the prescribed curriculum.
-Scholarship, at its core, is rooted in intellectual curiosity—something that is eroded as students progress through institutions with too much focus on examinations.
-In my view, the pursuit of knowledge for its own sake must be prized and every student should be encouraged to ask “why?” at every opportunity.
+Scholarship, at its core, is rooted in intellectual curiosity.
+But that is all too easily eroded by institutions with too narrow a focus on prescribed assessment criteria.
+The pursuit of knowledge for its own sake must be prized and every student should be encouraged to ask "why?" at every opportunity.

 Integrity

 However it is measured, academic success must not come at the expense of good character.
-Outstanding pastoral care goes beyond safeguarding students’ welfare and supports them in developing a strong set of values that they have the integrity to live by.
-That said, prescribing such values is bound to have limited success—particularly in an international environment with varied cultural and social influences.
-In my view, our role as international educators is to give every student the guidance and forums for discussion they need to establish their own principles, finding an equilibrium between their heritage, their personal beliefs and modern global citizenship.
+Outstanding pastoral care goes beyond safeguarding students' welfare and supports them in developing a strong set of values that they have the integrity to live by.
+That said, prescribing such values is best avoided in an international environment with varied cultural and social influences.
+Principles embraced by some members of the school community may make others bristle, or even be deemed entirely unacceptable by the state.

 Balance

 Regardless of the vision and the quality of the sales pitch, a school is ultimately only as good as its teachers.
-In my opinion an excellent educator is one who is, first and foremost, passionate about what they teach.
-Whether in a First School homeroom lesson or a Sixth Form subject specialist seminar, it is the teacher’s role to inspire their students and engender that same passion in them.
-I am not a proponent of prescribed lesson plans and value teachers who are confident and knowledgeable enough to respond to the interests and needs of the class, modelling the scholarship that I described above and instilling it in their charges.
-I am also an advocate for evidence-informed teaching and believe that all teachers should engage with academic research and professional development to support their practice.
+An excellent educator is one who is, first and foremost, passionate about what they teach.
+They must also have genuine care for their students' academic and personal development.
+Whether in a First School homeroom lesson, a Sixth Form subject specialist seminar or a co-curricular activity, it is the teacher's role to inspire their students to give of their best in all respects.